sylwiavargas/ActiveRecord-VHS-Store/README.md

 - `Movie.available_now` - returns a list of all movies currently available at the store
 - `Movie.most_clients` ⭐️ - returns an instance of `Movie` that has been rentes by the most people
 - `Movie.most_rentals` - returns a list of TOP3 All Time favorites based on number of rentals
+- `Movie.most_popular_female_director` - returns a string that's a name of a director of the movie made by a female director with most `Rental`s
 - `Movie.newest_first` - returns a list of all the movies from the most recent ones to the oldies but goldies based on the release year
 - `Movie.longest` - returns a list of the movies from the longest to the shortest
 - `Movie#recommendation` - prints a recommendation that includes a random emoji next to the title, and in new lines: the movie description, its length, director and year of release